Conservative MPs trigger a vote of confidence in Boris Johnson’s leadership

 A challenge can be triggered if 15 percent of the Conservative MPs write a letter to the chairman of the influential “1922 Committee” [the parliamentary group of all backbench Conservative lawmakers] demanding a vote of confidence in the leader.
-The party currently has 315 MPs, so 48 would need to submit such letters.
+The party currently has 359 MPs, so 54 of them need to send letters.

 What happens during a confidence vote?

 Once the required number of no confidence letters is reached, Brady would announce a vote of no confidence in the prime minister.
-All Conservative MPs can vote, either in favor of or against the leader staying on.
-May would need a simple majority to win.
-That would currently mean 158 votes.
+All Conservative MPs can vote, either in favour of or against the leader staying on.
+Boris Johnson would need a simple majority to win.
+That would currently mean 180 or so.

 What happens next?

-In the event of a victory, she remains in office and gets immunity from another formal challenge for a year.
-If she loses, she has to resign and is barred from standing in the ensuing leadership election.
-Her successor would also become prime minister.
+In the event of a victory, he remains in office and gets immunity from another formal challenge for a year.
+If he loses, he has to resign and is barred from standing in the ensuing leadership election.
+His successor would also become prime minister.